 Treatment for the condition can include medications, such as beta blockers, to ease the heart’s workload.
 In addition, your child’s pediatric cardiologist may recommend surgery to repair the aorta or heart valves.
 Your child’s doctor may plan the surgery, but in some cases, such as a dissection, it will be an emergency.

-The board-certified and fellowship-trained cardiologists at Norton Children’s Heart Institute have the training and experience to treat heart complications caused by Marfan syndrome.
-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+The board-certified and fellowship-trained cardiologists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, have the training and experience to treat heart complications caused by Marfan syndrome.
+Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.

 The specialists at Norton Children’s Heart Institute are skilled at diagnosing Marfan syndrome.
 They will use their experience and sophisticated tools to pinpoint your child’s condition.
 Tests can include electrocardiography, echocardiography, a complete eye exam, a computed tomography (CT) or magnetic resonance imaging (MRI) scan, and testing for the mutations in the FBN1 gene that can cause Marfan syndrome.